Ionichi/Ionichi/README.md

 ## About Me
 - 🌍 I'm based in Indonesia
-- 📚 I'm learning web developer backend frameworks
+- 📚 I'm software engineer
 - 📫 You can reach me at [feryandi2303@gmail.com](mailto:feryandi2303@gmail.com)

 ## My GitHub Stats